 Anglo-Saxon, Norse and Celtic

 The subjects taught in ASNC are not found on most school curricula, so no previous knowledge is expected or required.
-Most undergraduates reading the Tripos have come from studying English, History, Classics or Modern Languages at school.
-A language (ancient or modern) at A-level or equivalent is highly desirable; in the case of applicants with no language A-level, some other evidence of linguistic ability will be looked for.
-We ask all our ASNC applicants to send us, about halfway through the autumn term in which they wish to be interviewed, two representative examples of recent work.
-Rather than being specially prepared for Cambridge, the essays submitted should have been set as part of normal sixth-form work, and they should be marked by a teacher accordingly.
+Most undergraduates have come from studying English, History, Classics or Modern Languages at school.
+A language (ancient or modern) at A level or equivalent is highly desirable, as is an essay-based subject.
+In the case of applicants with no language A level, some other evidence of linguistic ability will be looked for.

+We ask all applicants in ASNC to send us two examples of recent written work.
 Candidates should expect two interviews, one of which will be with an Admissions Tutor and the other with our Director of Studies in ASNC.
+The latter will include some preparatory study of a text.
 The main aim is to ascertain candidates’ aptitude for the subject and their commitment to it.
 No specific preparation will be necessary, but candidates are recommended to have done some reading in the field: a suggested introductory reading list can be found on the Department of ASNC website.

-The College will complete its selection of successful applicants by early January.
-Offers are then made by letter, and are normally conditional upon candidates’ performance at A2 or equivalent.
-Our standard, minimum conditional offer is A*AA at A2.
-IB offers are usually for a minimum of 40-42 points, to include 7, 7, 6 or 7, 7, 7 at Higher level in relevant subjects.
+Our typical conditional offer for ASNC is A*AA at A level.
+IB offers are usually for a minimum of 40-42 points, to include 776 or 777 at Higher level in appropriate subjects.
 Offers are designed to be realistic, taking into account individual circumstances, and to reflect potential and likely levels of achievement.
 Most of those who receive offers will attain the grades required.